Smart motorways have no hard shoulder - do you know what to do in the event of a breakdown?

-If you regularly use Britain’s system of motorways, you may have noticed an increase in the amount of motorways that are being converted to ‘smart motorways’.
+If you regularly use Britain’s system of motorways, you may have noticed an increase in the amount of motorways that are being converted to ‘smart motorways’ - in fact, 488 miles of England's 2,300 mile motorway network was made up of smart motorways in 2020.
 With the hard shoulder on smart motorways becoming another lane to ease traffic flow, do you know what to do in the event of a breakdown?

 Utilising traffic calming measures such as variable speed limits and an additional lane, smart motorways have already proven themselves to be an effective way to reduce congestion at peak times and in busy areas.
 Unlike traditional motorways, however, they do not have a hazard lane for use in the event of a breakdown or accident.
 Unknown by many road users, smart motorways instead employ laybys named ‘Emergency Refuge Areas (ERA)’.